 Open Your Bible

-These verses and any linked articles/stories are intended to help jumpstart you in your own studies.
+These verses on community and any linked articles/stories are intended to help jumpstart you in your own studies.
 MOST VERSES ARE BEST UNDERSTOOD WITHIN THE CONTEXT OF THE WHOLE LETTER in which it was written.
 We can’t emphasize enough how important it is to have your own bible and seek on your own. no one or any resource can replace one-on-one time with the king.

 Bible versions used will vary and some may be paraphrased.